atomicdata-dev/atomic-data-docs/src/core/concepts.md

 }
 ```

-It does not have its own subject (`@id`), but it _does_ have its own unique [path](./paths.md), which can be used as its identifier.
+A Nested Resource often does not have its own subject (`@id`), but it _does_ have its own unique [path](./paths.md), which can be used as its identifier.

-In this case, the path of the address is `https://example.com/arnold address` or `https://example.com/arnold https://example.com/properties/address` (both are valid).
+In the next chapter, we'll explore how Atomic Data is serialized.